Ejipuh/Plantey-Garden/P- Setup go links on site.md

 Make a live list of go links that my site uses that regularly updates to my site.
 ## Key Results:
 - [ ] Functionally edit .htaccess from command line
+- [ ] Create go link when you upload digital garden
 - [ ] Whenever a new github link is updated:
 	- [ ] a redirect is created in the text file
 	- [ ] GitHub note for this is updated
 	- [ ] Site is updated
-- [ ] create go link when you upload digital garden

 - [ ] AutoHotKey shortcut can add a go link for an uploaded note

 ## Relevance